Praxis Agents

 New starter?
 They inherit a working system.
 Someone leaves?
 The structure stays.
 That's capacity, not a seat.

-where it pays off
+Where it pays off

 The value shows up everywhere, not just on one screen